Saint Mary of the Annunciation

 The church and grounds are open daily from 8:00 a.m. until late afternoon or early evening, depending on what events are scheduled.

-If you are visiting Charleston, here is our approximate distance from some popular downtown locations for reference:
+If you are visiting Charleston, here is our approximate distance from some popular downtown locations:

 Next door to Charleston Place Hotel and across the street from KKBE Synagogue